canonical/ubuntu-pro-client/docs/howtoguides/attach_index.rst

 Attach a machine to a subscription
 **********************************

+To access Ubuntu Pro services, you need to attach your machine to a subscription.
+The most commonly used way is to attach a single machine using ``pro attach``:

-* :ref:`How to attach <attach>` shows you how to perform the attach process.
+* :ref:`How to attach <attach>`

-* :ref:`How to simulate the attach operation <simulate-attach>` to check a specific token to see what will happen if you attach to it (before attaching anything).
+If you have a paid subscription and want to check a specific token to see what will happen if you attach to it, you can simulate the attach operation (without attaching anything):

-* :ref:`How to attach with a config file <attach-with-config>` to pass a specific token to your machine using a configuration file.
+* :ref:`How to simulate attaching <simulate-attach>`

+It's also possible to pass a specific token to your machine using a configuration file:

+* :ref:`Attach using a config file <attach-with-config>`

 ..
 TOC